TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

 ![!Global Rate Limits](images/qbt-options-speed-global-rate-limits.png)

-Here you can set your global rate limits, meaning your maximum download/upload speed used by qBittorrent.
-(For all torrents)
+Here you can set your global rate limits, meaning your maximum download/upload speed used by qBittorrent (for all torrents combined).

 The best settings depends on many factors.